matrunchyk/vue-graphql/README.md

 * All arrays retrieved from GraphQL will be hydrated with respectful collections of models.
 * Supports lazy-loading of GraphQL documents.
 * Supports evens & hooks for customization.
 * Has built-in FormWizard factory so you can create simple or complex Forms.
+* Has built-in support for your application's menus in OOP manner.

+###### Internally:
 * Webpack 4 based.
 * ES6 as a source.
 * Exports in a [umd](https://github.com/umdjs/umd) format so library works everywhere.